 As per the 2018 cryptocurrency statistics, the world market witnessed more than 1500 cryptocurrencies with over 9400 verified transactions.
 The estimated cumulative market value of all cryptocurrencies across the globe has raised up to $237.1 billion.
 Bitcoin shares as much as 40% of the cryptocurrency market holding a market price of 5,12,461 INR as of today.

 With such a huge population of more than 1.3 billion people and an economy still growing and flourishing by the day, India holds a huge chance of success for cryptocurrencies.
 The economy of India is undergoing a complete renewal after the International Monetary Fund labeled it as the fastest growing economy.
 With over 600 million or 45% of its population having internet access, cryptocurrency has high chances of becoming an important financial asset in the near future.

 The Future of Cryptocurrency in India

-Till date, more than 5 million people in India use cryptocurrency and the numbers are likely to grow exponentially in the coming years as a result of upcoming economic reforms.
-The fact that India is a great market for cryptocurrency such as Bitcoin has already been established and the Government of India seems to be ready to formulate a system for regulating cryptocurrency as part of Indian economy.
-With so many companies and investors already dealing and trading in cryptocurrency and the countless opportunities still remaining to be explored, little help and support from the government can turn cryptocurrency into a major asset for the Indian market in the coming future.
+Till date, more than 8 million people in India have used cryptocurrency and the numbers are likely to grow exponentially in the coming years as a result of upcoming economic reforms.
+The fact that India is a great market for cryptocurrency such as Bitcoin has already been established and the Government of India seems to be ready to formulate a system for regulating cryptocurrency as part of the Indian economy.
+With so many companies and investors already dealing with and trading in cryptocurrency and the countless opportunities still remaining to be explored, little help and support from the government can turn cryptocurrency into a major asset for the Indian market in the coming future.